 Early signs of dementia are often confused as a part of normal aging.
 An initial assessment is important to identify symptoms early.

-The doctor will assess your history and question family members on the behavioural changes and other signs present in patients with dementia, such as memory loss, issues with making decisions and problem-solving skills.
+A clinical evaluation involves speaking with the patient and family members to get a detailed understanding of the problems, behavioural changes and other signs of dementia, such as memory loss, difficulties with making decisions and problem-solving skills.

 Our experts provide tailor-made stimulation sessions Certain exercises can help provide the necessary mental stimulation to delay the deterioration of cognitive abilities.